-Autoimmune diseases are typically treated with medications which reduce the body’s immune response.
+Autoimmune diseases are typically treated with medications that reduce the body’s immune response.
 But there are serious side effects to these medications, including an extreme increase in the risk of developing cancer.

-It seems to me the better choice would be to avoid the consumption of grains and grain based foods, such as bread, crackers, cookies and other wheat products.
-This would include the avoidance of most processed foods, and turning a deaf ear to the recommendations of the USDA's Food Pyramid.
+It seems to be the better choice would be to avoid the consumption of grains and grain-based foods, such as bread, crackers, cookies and other wheat products.
+This would include the avoidance of most processed foods, and turning a deaf ear to the recommendations of the USDA’s Food Pyramid.

 Resources for Further Reading